 - Build failures mentioning disk space — Docker’s storage driver has a configurable cap.
 When reached, builds fail with

-- Docker Desktop warnings — Docker Desktop shows disk usage in Settings > Resources.
+no space left on deviceor similar errors. - Docker Desktop warnings — Docker Desktop shows disk usage in Settings > Resources.
 If the virtual disk is near its limit, clawker builds will fail.

 - Slow builds — An oversized build cache can degrade BuildKit performance.